 These are hazardous materials and must be brought to the annual Household Hazardous Waste Day.

 Rinse clean & recycle with bottles & cans.
-Acceptable items include aluminum pie pans and take-out containers, disposable roaster pans, and clean aluminum foil.
+Acceptable items include aluminum pie pans and take-out containers, disposable roasting pans, and clean aluminum foil (ball it up).

 Call your Police Department for proper disposal instructions.